-NB1: The use of Portland cements should, in general, be avoided, in favour of lime mortars (NHL).

-NB2: It is culturally, aesthetically and socially more acceptable to follow conservation principles and retain these functioning engineering heritage assets (regardless of the 'protected status' of the old structure).
+- NB1: The use of Portland cements should, in general, be avoided, in favour of lime mortars (NHL).
+Replacement is rarely necessary and usually more expensive than conservation repairs. - NB2: It is culturally, aesthetically and socially more acceptable to follow conservation principles and retain these functioning engineering heritage assets (regardless of the 'protected status' of the old structure).

 Seminars involving talks on bridge conservation principles are now becoming more common and specific Local Authority bridge training is being planned.
-These principles should be the core of a repair strategy and not an afterthought.
+These principles should be the core of repair strategy and not an afterthought.
 Local Authority Engineers are encouraged to be leaders and to take responsibility for what is their engineering heritage and not rely on other disciplines regarding conservation of bridges.
 These bridges may last another two hundred years for future generations to enjoy if appropriately repaired.